hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 Example usage inside Python or Jupyter is shown in the examples folder.

 NOTE: If the afrc setup fails, please double-check the afrc documentation [here](https://afrc.readthedocs.io/en/latest/overview.html) and [here](https://github.com/idptools/afrc).
 The version of afrc used in **_PyHeteroMap_** works with Python 3.9.18, but does not work with Python >= 3.12.
+All dependencies are listed in pyproject.toml.

 Example usage in an interface without graphical display (headless) is shown below: